 Travelers should be able to walk unassisted (at least a city block and up a few stairs), and in good medical condition in order to participate in this small group tour.
 Times listed are approximate and if needed ATG may alter the schedule as needed to suit the situation.

-Where meals are not included access and assistance to dining is still provided by your guide.
+Meal packages vary with tours and include entree, non-alcohol beverage and gratuity.
+Included meals are listed at the end of each day in the schedule.
+Where meals are not included, access and assistance to dining is still provided by your guide.

 Today is the scheduled arrival day into Anchorage, Alaska.
 Alaskan Tour Guides is happy to assist with additional hotel reservations for those who wish to arrive earlier.

 Arrival day in unguided.
 (Meals and activities for this day are at your own expense.
 The hotel room and tax for this night is included in the tour rate.
 Additionally, a breakfast voucher for tomorrow is included in the tour rate.

 Hotel: The Lakefront Anchorage, formerly Millennium Alaskan Hotel Anchorage, offers modern accommodations on the shores of Lake Spenard and Lake Hood.
 The lobby is rich with displays of animals indigenous to Alaska, including a Kodiak brown bear, polar and black bears.
 Numerous king salmon, moose and caribou mounts also adorn the spacious lobby.

 From a lakeside deck, guests can watch over 800 float planes land every day at Lake Hood, the largest and busiest floatplane base in the world.
 Please note: There are no view rooms at this property.
 Deluxe rooms feature one King or two Queen beds.
 The hotel offers complimentary 24/7 airport service and daily shuttle service to the downtown Anchorage area.